SolveStack/first_time_local_development_setup/README.md

 * Plain English (PE): Text only application present on all computers that lets you type some commands to run other programs.
 Executes after hitting the enter key, and usually provides text output responses.
 Mac/Linux default application: Terminal, Windows default application: Powershell
 * Jargon you should eventually know (JUSEK): there is a difference between a shell and a terminal.
 Exit codes.

-Repository:
-* Plain English: a magical codebase folder that is like Google Drive / One Drive on steroids for developers, with a lot more granular of version control
-* Jargon you should eventually know (JUSEK): Distributed source control

 CLI:
 * Plain English: program you type in a terminal.
 It usually has required and/or optional arguments
 * JUSEK: Command Line Interface

+Code Repository ("Repo" for short):
+* Plain English: a magical codebase folder that is like Google Drive / One Drive on steroids for developers, with a lot more granular of version control
+* JUSEK: Distributed source control

+IDE:
+* Plain English: Fancy code editor (like a text editor).
+IDEs increase programmer productivity by combining common activities of writing software into a single application: editing source code, provides sexy syntax highlighting and auto complete, compiling or building, and debugging.
+* JUSEK: Integrated Development Environment

 # 0 - Git and Github Intro